kanidm/webauthn-rs/demo/README.md

 * This demo stores all accounts and credentials in an SQLite database.

-* There's no "authenticated session", so anyone can enroll a credential for any username without prior authentication.
+* There's no "authenticated session", so anyone can enrol a credential for any username without prior authentication.
 Accounts are "created" when attempting a credential for a username that is not already taken.

-  In a real app, you'd authenticate the user before allowing them to enroll a new credential.
+  In a real app, you'd authenticate the user before allowing them to enrol a new credential.

 * There are no rate limits to enrolling or using credentials.